mariusz-schimke/GiGraph/README.md

             // create a new graph (directed or undirected) var graph = new DotGraph(isDirected: true);

-            // add an edge that connects the two specified nodes
+            // add an edge that joins the two specified nodes
             // (you don't have to add the nodes to the node collection of the graph
             // unless you need to specify some attributes for them) graph.Edges.Add("Hello", "World!");